clibuilder/clibuilder/packages/clibuilder/README.md

 ## shebang

-To make your cli easily executable, you can add shebang to your script:
+To make your CLI easily executable, you can add shebang to your script:

 ```js